AfricasVoices/RapidProTools/README.md

 The tool will output summary data on all runs, then poll for all runs again every few seconds.
 Change to incremental fetching by uncommenting the last line.

+### Downloading Runs to a TracedData data file
+Run `$ pipenv run python fetch_runs.py <token> <user>`, where `<token>` is your RapidPro API token and `<user>` is a string identifying the user initiating this operation.
+Optionally filter on a flow with the switch `--flow-id <flow-id>`.
+A list of available flow ids can be accessed with a `GET` to `/api/v2/flows.json`.

+Downloaded data will be written to `data/output.json`.

+This script does not poll - it performs a single download and write to disk.

 ### Load Testing
 To automatically run the camelids flow many times, use the provided `camelid_runner.py` script.
 The structure of this script is very similar to that of the command line channel, so follow